Natural Sciences Major

 At a glance

-This major is geared to students who want to become science teachers, as well as to students who want a broad exposure to mathematics and the physical sciences.
-Internships and volunteer activities provide practical training and experience.
-Students will meet the requirements for Colorado teacher licensure upon graduation — including a semester of teaching, which prepares students to meet the demand for secondary science educators in Colorado and across the country.
+This major is geared toward students who want to become secondary science teachers or want a broad exposure to mathematics and the physical sciences.
+The science education program will help you meet the requirements for Colorado Teacher Licensure upon graduation.
+Your coursework will include at least 700 hours of practicum work in the classroom and a semester of student teaching, which prepares you to meet the demand for secondary science educators in Colorado and across the country.
+This major requires you to choose a concentration.

 Degree typeBachelor of Science